equinor/api-strategy/docs/strategy-draft.md

 ### Consistency
 To facilitate API adoption and make it easier to do reviews between teams following the API First principle, we should strive for _consistency_ in our APIs. _RESTful APIs_ is the preferred API mechanism in Equinor.
-In some (few) cases, where a different approach has significant benefits, protocols like AMQP/MQTT, WebSockets and OPC UA may be used.
+In some cases, where a different approach has significant benefits, protocols like AMQP/MQTT, WebSockets and OPC UA may be used.
 These protocols are neither supported by the OpenAPI specification, nor by our API portal & gateway tools, and should only be used for limited APIs.

 ### REST